 Style: Southern, seafood, casual, family-friendly, farm-to-table, lunch, dinner

 What it's known for: Set on the marsh next to Garden City Beach, this very popular restaurant dishes up fried, broiled, grilled, sauteed and steamed seafood as well as offering traditional dishes such as seafood casserole and shrimp and grits.
 They also do a brisk take-out business for families renting houses nearby.

 What it's known for: There's no better spot to watch the Myrtle Beach crowds than Peaches Corner, which has been serving up foot-long hot dogs and cold draft beer for more than 75 years.
 It's a tradition you won't want to miss.

 Address: 900 N. Ocean Blvd., Myrtle Beach

-What it’s known for: Simply put, this is the place to go for a great, fresh, never-frozen burger and fries.
+What it's known for: Simply put, River City Cafe is the place to go for a great, fresh, never-frozen burger and fries.
 Enjoy roasted peanuts as you wait for your order, and throw the shells on the floor.
-It’s the beach, after all.
+It's the beach, after all.

 Style: Burgers, casual, family-friendly, lunch, dinner